RoatnyN/stock-price/README.md

 2. Framework Development
 Components:
 Data Collection:
-Develop Python scripts to scrape stock data from CSX website.
+We developed Python scripts for data scraping to collect historical stock data from the CSX website from 01/01/2019-10/11/2023.
-Implement Kafka for real-time data streaming and ingestion.
 Data Storage:
 Utilize Hadoop Distributed File System (HDFS) for efficient storage of historical stock data.
 Data Processing and Analytics: